 The National Domestic Violence Hotline’s webpage for friends and family.

-Tampa Domestic Violence Resources
+Tampa Domestic Violence Shelters

 First, if you feel you are in imminent danger, leave your home immediately or call 911.
 If you are in the planning process or seeking more information, check out the following local resources.